Quick Links

 Purchase Requisition Approval Workflow

-The requisition system should automatically generate the workflow based on the pre-configured conditions.
+The requisition system generates the workflow based on the pre-configured conditions.
+Everything aligns and goes where it should.

 The purchasing team should have complete flexibility to define different workflows.
 For example, if you want to route a requisition based on what is being purchased or the $ amount.